 After that job, I sold my way to six figures and 800,000 followers on social media.
 Then I made even more money in direct sales.

 Two years ago, when I turned 25, I had a burning desire to share my success and make a bigger impact with the world, so I launched my own digital marketing agency.
 I needed clients so I hit the telephone and cold called my way to $100k of recurring sales a month in just 120 days.

 My job at that call center showed me that my school teacher was wrong.
 There was nothing realistic about an 18 year old becoming the sales record holder for an entire company or a 25 year old becoming a millionaire.

 I’ve learned that being realistic is a sell out of your potential.
 Realistic means, “lower your life standards and ambitions.”

 Ben Buckwalter is an award winning sales strategist and serial entrepreneur working with business owners, companies, and corporations to master their selling process so they can consistently magnetize ideal prospects and scale exponentially using the Infinity Sales Method™, NeuroSales™, & Law Pro Nation’s Case Attraction System™.

-Ben’s consulting and genius is trusted by global brands such as Bayer.
+Ben’s consulting and genius is trusted by global brands and America’s largest firms.
 He uses over 8 years of experience in leadership, communication, and digital marketing to discover and leverage the untapped sales potential within each company to create endless leads and increase the lifetime value of each client.

 Ben’s clients have seen epic results, such as gaining millions of social media followers, getting 400+ million video views, experiencing over 300% ROI, and increasing their sales numbers so significantly, that his clients keep coming back again and again for more of Ben’s one-of-a-kind sales philosophy and guidance.

-His genius has been featured in publications such as Entrepreneur, Future Sharks, YFS Magazine, and more.
+His genius has been featured in publications such as Entrepreneur, Foundr, Forbes, Future Sharks, YFS Magazine, and more.